Are you working on building a relationship with your leopard gecko?

 Leopard geckos are like every other animal and even people.

 Each animal will be a little bit different with different habits, mannerisms, and personalities.

 Don’t panic if yours isn’t following you around the room with their eyes.

 Some leopard geckos just never are going to want to do this.

-As long as you are practicing good animal husbandry, including keeping the cage cleaned, and at the appropriate temperature, providing them with food, water, and enriching activities, your animal will be fine.
+As long as you practice good animal husbandry, including keeping the cage cleaned and at the appropriate temperature, providing them with food, water, and enriching activities, your animal will be fine.